 - Choose amounts of food to suit your energy and pleasure needs.
 Grab a copy of this=that: a life-size photo guide to food serves.
 This award-winning book will help you with your food decisions, save you time, and help remove feelings of guilt about your choices.

 - Stay distracted.
 A stimulated mind has more to think about than food.
 Develop an interest or hobby that doesn't involve food.
 This means no recreational food-related pursuits apart from growing vegetables, herbs and fruit.
-Out the door go recipe books and food magazines, food blogs, cooking shows, and all non-essential cooking.
-Pursue another positive passion: learn a language, turn your hands to juggling, hop into hiking boots, master a musical instrument, take up tap-dancing, or dust off the dartboard.
+Out the door go recipe books and food magazines, food blogs, instagram foodies, cooking shows and food you-tubers, and all non-essential cooking.
+Pursue another positive passion: learn a language, turn your hands to juggling, hop into hiking boots, train your singing voice, master a musical instrument, take up tap-dancing, or dust off the dartboard.

 - Take a break from the chair.
 Set the timer to 20 minutes and get off your bottom.
 Stand-up and walk or jump about for a two minutes every 20 minutes.
 Your body is better off with this pattern of interrupted sitting.
 A sitter’s body is less healthy overall: more heart and circulation problems, musculo-skeletal imbalance and discomfort, higher risk of breast and colon cancer, and higher blood glucose levels.

 - Give yourself permission to take a decent break from work and routine.
 When a job becomes tedious or bogged down, then avoidance hits the brain's radar.
 A pick-me-up tea or coffee with something to nibble on is seen as a legitimate break but it’s not the ideal break.
 Total escape is the best and most productive break.
 Move away for at least five to ten minutes into some fresh air.
 Can't do that?
 Change the task you're working on.
 Don't detour into the kitchen.